 Prince William and Kate made a splash with their surprise video of scuba diving the Belize Barrier Reef while visiting the country on their first official visit to the Caribbean.
-On Sunday, the Royal couple spent time diving at South Water Caye and marveled at colorful color, exotic reef fish, and even a friendly nurse shark as posted to the Duke and Duchess of Cambridge’s official Instagram account.
+On Sunday, the Royal couple spent time diving at South Water Caye and marveled at colorful colors, exotic reef fish, and even a friendly nurse shark as posted to the Duke and Duchess of Cambridge’s official Instagram account.
 The 15-acre coral island is found within the South Water Caye Marine Reserve (SWCMR), Belize’s second-largest marine reserve at 117,875 acres; the SWCMR is one-seventh of the Belize Barrier Reef Reserve System, its UNESCO World Heritage Site.
 The Cambridges got up close and personal to see, first-hand, Belize’s efforts towards marine conservation.

 View this post on Instagram

 In 2015, the Telegraph reported that the Duchess of Cambridge passed a qualifying test to become an Advanced Open Water Diver, the second-highest ranking a recreational diver can achieve.
 Prince William, an extensively experienced diver, became the third generation of the royal family to become president of the British Sub-Aqua Club eight years ago.
 At one point during the video, the royal couple gives each other the “OK” symbol as they swim side-by-side.

 As reported by the Evening Standard, a Palace source said Kate and William were requested to go diving at the reef by the government of Belize, which was keen for them to see the marine conservation they are working on.
 Royal family photographer Matt Porteous, who was traveling with the couple, is a highly accomplished underwater photographer who says that his career began with a “yellow underwater Minolta”.
 Examples of his ocean-related work can be seen here.

 “You are world leaders for protecting your natural heritage.”